Drug, Alcohol, and Treatment Resources in Los Angeles

 This is only a small sample of the many excellent drug and alcohol rehabilitation facilities one can find throughout the L.A. area.
 An Internet search can easily find many more, or you can ask a doctor or mental health professional for a referral.

 There are many resources available to those struggling with addiction as outpatients as well.
-There are many support groups throughout the L.A. area that can help those struggling with drug and alcohol dependency.
+Many support groups throughout the L.A. area can help those struggling with drug and alcohol dependency.
 Different groups serve slightly different populations and have somewhat different philosophies.
 Some only serve those struggling with drug addiction, other only those with alcohol addiction; some serve those with both.
 Some are religious and another secular.
-Many are run by professional counselors.
+Professional counselors run many.
 Prospective members should investigate each group carefully before they join to determine whether it is right for them.

 For example, teens in need of drug treatment can attend the program at Evolve.
 This is a mental health care facility that offers a range of individual and group outpatient programs.
 For adults, there’s also the Greater L.A.
 Area Narcotics Anonymous and Alcoholics Anonymous, two famous, outstanding programs that help those struggling with addiction.